How much does a sphynx cost?

 remainder due at 12 weeks of age.

-Kittens go home after 12 weeks, no sooner, no exceptions.
+Kittens go home after 12 weeks depending on the surgery dates, no sooner, no exceptions.

-We do the spays/neuters at 12 weeks of age, keep them a week post-op before sending them to their homes.
+We do the spays/neuters at 12 weeks of age or later, keep them up to a week post-op before sending them to their homes.

 SHIPPING is done with a hand courier for an additional cost depending on the price of the ticket, kitten rides inside the plane with a representative.
 Or you are welcomed to fly in and we can meet at the airport.